Women’s Hormone Replacement Therapy The Woodlands | Premier Health & Wellness Center in TX

 - Breast tenderness or swelling

-Your doctor will evaluate your case, consider your health/medical history, and discuss the pros and cons of both BHRT and HRT before making a recommendation.
-Please do not hesitate to contact us and schedule an appointment to discuss your options with our fertility and hormone specialists.
+Your doctor will evaluate your case, consider your health/medical history and information, and discuss the pros and cons of both BHRT and HRT before making a recommendation.
+If you want to learn more about the health and wellness benefits of HRT, Please do not hesitate to contact The Woodlands TX to schedule an appointment or to discuss your options with our fertility and hormone specialists.

 The majority of insurance companies cover the cost of most FDA-approved hormones, but the exact amount of coverage is dependent on the plan you have in place.
 Remember that if you are taking compounded bioidentical hormones, the insurance company will most likely not cover the cost.